-A review of the aerial and topographic maps indicates a borrow pit on the south western part of the tract.
+A review of the aerial maps indicates areas of disturbance within the project site.
 Additional investigation is recommended to delineate the pit boundaries and to determine the type of backfill material used and its compaction.
 Depending upon the outcome of this additional investigation, the existing backfill material may need to be re-installed.